JieZouIR/PSCon/README.md

   - `intent`: The intent of the user to send a message.
   - `action`: The action of the system to send a message.
   - `keywords`: The keywords in user messages.
-  - `clarifying_attribute`: The attributes of system clarification action that takes effect when the action of the system is clarify.
+  - `clarifying_attribute`: The attributes of system clarification action that takes effect when the action of the system is `clarify`.
-  - `recommended_products`: The products recommended by the system that takes effect when the action of the system is recommend
+  - `recommended_products`: The products recommended by the system that takes effect when the action of the system is `recommend`.
-  - `user_rating`: Whether the user likes the products recommended by the system that takes effect when the system recommends the product and the `turn_id` of message is the last turn.
+  - `user_rating`: Whether the user likes the products recommended by the system that takes effect when the system recommends the product and the `turn_id` of the message is the last turn.

-To be specific, here is the example instance:
+To be specific, here is an example instance from conversation_en.json (Croissant file is croissant-conversation-en.json):

 ```json